 Of course you, as the mom, pay attention to what the baby needs and make decisions based off your baby’s unique cues and personality, and off of what works for your family during your current life season.

-Clearly, we believe that it’s best for our children to have a routine from early on.
+Clearly, our experience has been that it’s best to have our kids on a predictable routine from a newborn age.
 But let me be very clear about something else: this is not a matter of being a “good” mom or a “bad” mom.

 One of my good friends and I were pregnant together a few years ago – she with her 1st, and I with our 3rd.
 And when she asked, “hey what did you do for feeding,” or, “what was your favorite gear,” or, “Any tips to get baby to sleep” I passed along some things we’d figured out.